 Colony Collapse Disorder (CCD), a phenomenon in which otherwise healthy hives apparently suffer a precipitate and fatal loss of adult bees, leading to the death of the hive, first surfaced approximately a decade ago.
-While the causes of CCD have not been clearly identified, there are documented instances-some dating to over a century ago-in which honeybee hives have faced sudden, nearly inexplicable losses.
+While the causes of CCD have not been clearly identified, there are documented instances-some dating to over a century ago-in which honey bees hives have faced sudden, nearly inexplicable losses.
 According to USDA: "The scientific literature has several mentions of honey bee disappearances-in the 1880s, the 1920s, and the 1960s.
 While the descriptions sound similar to CCD, there is no way to know for sure if those problems were caused by the same agents as CCD.
 There have also been unusual colony losses before.
 In 1903, in the Cache Valley in Utah, 2,000 colonies were lost to an unknown 'disappearing disease' after a 'hard winter and a cold spring.'
 More recently, in 1995-96, Pennsylvania beekeepers lost 53 percent of their colonies without a specific identifiable cause."

 One factor that is an undeniable threat to colony health is the varroa mite (varroa destructor).
 This parasite, which occurs worldwide and was first discovered in the U.S. in the late 1980s, can devastate bee hives.
 Not long after varroa came to the U.S., in the 1990s, farmers began to use a class of pesticides called neonicotinoids.
 Although neonicotinoids have different treatment applications, they are predominantly used as a treatment for seeds and are widely regarded as a vast improvement over previous chemical formulations.
-Like any insecticide, however, they can be harmful to bees.
-EPA, as recently as 2013, took additional steps to ensure that label directions governing their use take into account the potential impact on bees.
+Like any insecticide, however, they can be harmful to bees and EPA, as recently as 2013, took additional steps to assure that label directions governing their use take into account the potential impact on bees.
 Other factors contributing to stresses on honey bees include habitat loss, other pathogens and viruses, and beekeeping practices.
 For instance, it is estimated that roughly 1.6 million colonies of honey bees are used each year to pollinate the California almond crop, an amount totaling almost 60 percent of all U.S. beehives.
-These hives can be trucked to California from as far away as Texas or even greater distances, after which they may be used to pollinate other crops in other states.
+These hives can be trucked to California from as far away as Texas or even great distances, after which they may be used to pollinate other crops in other states.
 A May 2016 survey released by the USDA showed slightly fewer honey bee colonies (2.59 million) than the previous year (2.82 million); overwintering losses can vary but, according to USDA, beekeepers with more than five colonies reported varroa mites as the leading stressor affecting colonies.

-Insect pollination is a vital component of U.S. agriculture, with 90 or more crops dependent on insect pollination.
+Insect pollination is a vital component of U.S. agriculture, with ninety or more crops dependent on insect pollination.
 Economically, honey bees contribute more than an estimated \$15 billion to the agricultural economy.
 At the same time, farmers depend on pesticides to help produce their crops efficiently and economically.
 Treated seeds have helped reduce the use of older, less safe chemical formulations.
 Additionally, foliar applications of certain neonicotinoids in the state of Florida are indispensable for combatting citrus greening, a devastating disease that is an ongoing threat to the citrus industry in that state; without neonicotinoids, it would be nearly impossible for citrus growers in Florida to protect their crops, which do not require pollination from honey bees.
 For other crops as well, neonicotinoids are important crop protection tools.
+In Europe, which two years ago imposed an ill-advised ban on neonicotinoids, farmers growing rapeseed (canola) have suffered devastating losses due to the loss of neonicotinoids while they have yet to see any positive impact on honey bees.